-- the Performance Profile measures the quality of service for users, including use of resources. - the HMIC publishes on its website a value for money study that the Constabulary uses to assess to identify any potential improvements which the Commissioner takes account of in monitoring overall performance. - roles and responsibilities are documented in law, in the Code of Corporate Governance and in role profiles for executive, non-executive and officer functions.
+- targets which are monitored at the monthly Force Performance Group and published in the Performance Profile on the Constabulary website - the Performance Profile measures the quality of service for users, including use of resources. - the HMIC publishes on its website a value for money study that the Constabulary uses to assess to identify any potential improvements which the Commissioner takes account of in monitoring overall performance. - roles and responsibilities are documented in law, in the Code of Corporate Governance and in role profiles for executive, non-executive and officer functions.
 The Scheme of Delegation and decision log sets out delegated powers. - codes of conduct are in place for all officers and staff as set out in the Code of Corporate Governance.
 Personnel sign up to the codes of conduct on commencement of their role - all decisions made by the Police and Crime Commissioner are logged and published on the website. - the new post of Risk Manager has been filled.
 The Risk Manager is designing a revised framework for risk management across the OPCC an Constabulary.
 The review of risk management has highlighted a need for stronger processes - the Force Change Board oversees a number of programmes and boards who are delivering change and transformation.
 The Governance Transition Board oversaw the transition from the Authority to Police and Crime Commissioner - the Chief Finance Officer ensures that the financial management arrangements conform to the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).
 The Chief Finance Officer discharges the s151 responsibilities and is a member of the OPCC Leadership Group.
-New Financial Regulations, Standing Orders on Contracts and a Scheme of Delegation were introduced to reflect the change in governance arrangements. - the Chief Internal Auditor ensures the Commissioner's assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010).
+New Financial Regulations, Standing Orders on Contracts and a Scheme of Delegation were introduced to reflect the change in governance arrangements - the Chief Internal Auditor ensures the Commissioner's assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010).
 This was overseen by the Police Authority's Governance Committee until 22 November 2012.
-Oversight was provided by the Joint Audit Committee from May 2013.
-Oversight was provided by the Chief Finance Officers in the interim - the monitoring officer responsibilities are required, by law, to be discharged by the Chief Executive of the Police and Crime Commissioner - the core functions of an audit committee, as identified in CIPFA's Audit Committees: Practical Guidance for Local Authorities were discharged by the Governance Committee until 22 November 2012 and subsequently by the Joint Audit Committee from May 2013.
-The core functions were covered directly by those charged with governance in the interim.
-A robust process was put in place to attract the appropriate calibre of individuals for the Joint Audit Committee, therefore the first meeting was held in May 2013 - management ensure that relevant laws and regulations, internal policies and procedures are complied with and that expenditure is lawful.
+Oversight was provided by the Chief Finance Officers until the end of the financial year - the monitoring officer responsibilities are required, by law, to be discharged by the Chief Executive of the Police and Crime Commissioner - the core functions of an audit committee, as identified in CIPFA's Audit Committees: Practical Guidance for Local Authorities were discharged by the Governance Committee until 22 November 2012.
+The core functions were covered directly by those charged with governance until the end of the financial year.
+A robust process was put in place to attract the appropriate calibre of individuals for the Joint Audit Committee, the first meeting being May 2013 - management ensure that relevant laws and regulations, internal policies and procedures are complied with and that expenditure is lawful.
 Internal and external audit assist in the review of the controls and compliance with the control framework